 Several multilayer backplanes were mistakenly manufactured with missing plating for 24 holes on each board.
 The top and bottom side pads were in place, but the holes had no plating thus the inner layers we not connected.
 See Figure 1.

 Each of the holes required an internal connection to either layer 2 or layer 3.
-Making connections to various layers complicated the rework solution and of course these backplanes were critical so a reliable rework method was required ASAP.
+Making connections to various layers complicated the rework solution and of course, these backplanes were critical so a reliable rework method was required ASAP.

 Figure 2.
 Copper ribbon soldered to exposed inner layer.

 Due to ground shielding on the bottom side of the backplane, all rework needed to be completed from the top side.
-Figure 1 shows the top side of board showing some of the locations requiring rework to establish missing internal connections.
+Figure 1 shows the top side of the board showing some of the locations requiring rework to establish missing internal connections.